 4.1 Draft Genome and Early Sequencing Efforts

 The publication of the draft B. mori genome sequence by Xia et al. (2004) marked a pivotal moment for silkworm biology and for lepidopteran genomics as a whole.
-Employing whole-genome shotgun sequencing, this study generated an assembly covering approximately 90.9% of known silkworm genes, with an estimated gene count of 18,510 — substantially exceeding the 13,379 genes reported at the time for Drosophila melanogaster.
+Employing whole-genome shotgun sequencing, this study generated an assembly covering approximately 90.9% of known silkworm genes, with an estimated gene count of 18,510, substantially exceeding the 13,379 genes reported at the time for Drosophila melanogaster.
 The assembly provided the first comprehensive view of the genetic architecture of a lepidopteran insect, revealing the organisation of silk protein gene clusters, the scale of repetitive element content, and initial insights into the gene families associated with immunity, chemosensation, and development.
 Simultaneously, a parallel Japanese genome sequencing effort based on EST databases and BAC-end sequencing provided a complementary resource, and the two independently generated datasets were subsequently integrated.

 The landmark synthesis of these datasets was published by the International Silkworm Genome Consortium (2008), which combined both assemblies with newly obtained fosmid-end and BAC-end sequences to produce a substantially improved assembly with an N50 scaffold size of approximately 3.7 Mb, with 87% of scaffold sequences anchored to specific chromosomes using a high-density SNP linkage map.
 This consortium assembly annotated 14,623 gene loci using a GLEAN-based prediction algorithm incorporating EST, cDNA, and protein homology evidence, establishing the reference genome that has underpinned the great majority of downstream functional and comparative studies.
 Key findings from the consortium assembly included the identification of tRNA clusters associated with silk production, the discovery of novel sucrase-type genes apparently acquired from bacteria by horizontal gene transfer, and the characterisation of gene families involved in juvenile hormone biosynthesis and cuticular protein production (International Silkworm Genome Consortium, 2008).

-4.2 Refined Assemblies, Long-Read Sequencing, and Pangenomics
+4.2 Refined Assemblies, Long-Read Sequencing, and Pan-genomics

 Successive improvements in assembly quality have been achieved through the application of long-read sequencing technologies.
-The high-quality assembly published by Kawamoto et al. (2019) employed hybrid assembly of PacBio long reads and Illumina short reads at 140-fold combined genome coverage, complemented by BAC and Fosmid clone sequences to close remaining gaps.
-The resulting assembly of 460.3 Mb comprised only 30 gap regions and achieved an N50 of 16.8 Mb in scaffolds and 12.2 Mb in contigs — a dramatic improvement over the 3.7 Mb N50 of the 2008 consortium assembly.
+The high-quality assembly published by Kawamoto et al. (2019) employed a hybrid assembly of PacBio long reads and Illumina short reads at 140-fold combined genome coverage, complemented by BAC and Fosmid clone sequences to close remaining gaps.
+The resulting assembly of 460.3 Mb comprised only 30 gap regions and achieved an N50 of 16.8 Mb in scaffolds and 12.2 Mb in contigs, a dramatic improvement over the 3.7 Mb N50 of the 2008 consortium assembly.
 This improved assembly enabled more accurate estimation of repetitive element content, more complete gene prediction covering 16,880 gene models, and substantially better mapping of RNA-seq and piRNA-seq reads.
 The improved assembly is publicly accessible through the SilkBase genome database.